DKchemistry/chembl/chembl_ligands.md

 >
 >Chemical probes are highly selective modulators of drug discovery relevant targets, which can serve as valuable tools to help decipher target biology (38).
 To allow easier tracking of a probe's publication history, we flag chemical probes within a new field in the MOLECULE_DICTIONARY named CHEMICAL_PROBE.
 This indicates whether the compound is a chemical probe as defined by chemicalprobes.org (1 = yes, 0 = default value).
 The dataset of chemical probes was retrieved from the chemicalprobes.org website and filtered for probes that were assigned an In Vivo Rating or In Cell Rating of 3 stars or more.
 The annotations will be updated with every new ChEMBL release and other sources of information for defining a chemical probe may be added in the future.
 ChEMBL release 33 currently includes 388 molecules flagged as chemical probes.

-Typically speaking, chemical probes are a "step above" a known active compound from a reupatable source, but a step below a drug (for a variety of reasons - often related to the inability to develop the probe further).
+Typically speaking, chemical probes are a "step above" a known active compound from a reputable source, but a step below a drug (for a variety of reasons - often related to the inability to develop the probe further).
 The criteria for something being a 'probe' are rarely exact.

 >4 stars = Recommended as a probe for this target
 >3 stars = Best available probe for this target, or a high-quality probe that is a useful orthogonal tool